steven4547466/PrefabLoader/README.md

 # PrefabLoader

 Prefab loader allows you to load unity `.prefab` files directly into SCP SL.
-However, it only supports primitive types (cube, cyllinder, sphere, capsule, plane, and quad).
+However, it only supports primitive types (cube, cylinder, sphere, capsule, plane, and quad).
 This is a limitation of SL, and you can't load things like meshes without client mods.

 This is a developer dependency, for the most part.
 This means regular server owners probably won't ever care about this, but it makes loading custom objects easy.